Architecture

 Data Flow (atomWithQuery)

-Section titled “Data Flow (atomWithQuery)”atomWithQuery (statisticsQueryAtom) │ ▼ React Query cache (5min stale time) │ ▼ Derived atoms (referenceRowsAtom) │ ▼ Components read via useAtomValueAPI Endpoints
+Section titled “Data Flow (atomWithQuery)”atomWithQuery (statisticsQueryAtom) │ ▼ React Query cache (5min stale time) │ ▼ Derived atoms (referenceRowsAtom) │ ▼ Components read via useAtomValueKey files: src/lib/api.ts (API namespace), src/hooks/useForecasting.ts (model CRUD), src/hooks/useStatistics.ts (reference data)

 Layer 1 — API Boundaries

-Section titled “Layer 1 — API Boundaries”Validates external data immediately after fetch, before it enters the atom store:
+Section titled “Layer 1 — API Boundaries”Validates external data immediately after fetch, before it enters the atom store.
+Schemas like FullSnapshotSchema and ApiStatisticsResponseSchema throw on failure, blocking load.

 Layer 2 — Atom Read/Write Boundaries